sanghvirachna/TableScrapper/readme.md

 ## 🤝 Contributing

 We welcome contributions!
-If you'd like to contribute to TableWrap, please visit our GitHub repository.
+If you'd like to contribute to TableScrapper, please visit our GitHub repository.
 Feel free to open issues, submit pull requests, or provide feedback. 👥

 ## 📖 Documentation